trailyapp/dev-challenge/README.md

 ## How To
 ### Project Setup
-1. Use this repository template to create a private repository.
-(NOT A FORK!)
+1. Use this repositorys template to create a private repository.
 2. Clone your created repository.
 2. Install the dependencies: `npm install`
 4. Prepare for development: `npm run serve`